Fusion1013/AvasarVault/Cosmology/Cosmology Overview.md

 **Corresponding Plane:** [[Terozin, Plane of Weather & Seas]] **Appearance:** Gray & ice blue rock

 A small satellite of ice and rock.
-Remnants of an asteroid that collided with Sylvanis when [[Merstur, the Unbroken Tide|Merstur]] attempted to attune to [[Feralia]].
+Remnants of an asteroid that collided with Sylvanis when [[Merstur - the Unbroken Tide|Merstur]] attempted to attune to [[Feralia]].
 #### Avasar (Material, 1.53 AU)
 **Corresponding Plane:** The Material Plane **Appearance:** Earth-like appearance